-Hydrology Services

-The District had an annual contract with Glorieta Geoscience, Inc (GGI) to provide hydrologic services on an as-needed basis including well water level monitoring and data analysis and reporting.
-As the cost of these services is expected to be less than \$60,000 the District will consider either renewal of the existing contract or issuing of a Request for Proposals to recompete for these services prior to expiration of the existing contract.
+Hydrology Services.
+The District had an annual contract with Glorieta Geoscience, Inc (GGI) the latest renewal of which was executed on May 20, 2019 to provide hydrologic services on an as-needed basis including well water level monitoring and data analysis and reporting.
+As the cost of these services are less than \$60,000, the District will consider either renewal of the existing contract, or issuance of a Request for Proposals prior to expiration of the existing contract.